kaycodes13/TravellerCrest/README.md

 ## Installation

 Install via r2modman or Thunderstore Mod Manager.
-QueenCrest's dependencies should be installed automatically.
+Crest of a Traveller's dependencies should be installed automatically.

 For manual installation, extract the `.zip` file and place the resulting **folder** in the `BepInEx/plugins` directory for your Silksong install.
 You'll also have to manually install Traveller Crest's dependencies:
 * [I18N](<https://thunderstore.io/c/hollow-knight-silksong/p/silksong_modding/I18N/>),